-Dividing the legislative department into two equal branches was one of the most important checks on the legislative power that the Framers devised.
-At the same time, the Framers believed that it was vital to the affairs of the nation that one House not be permitted to keep Congress as a whole from meeting and performing its functions.
-Under this clause, neither House can use its power to adjourn to another time or to another place in order to check the actions of the other branch of the legislature.
-If the two Houses cannot agree on a time of adjournment, then pursuant to Article II, Section 3, Clause 1, the President can “adjourn them to such Time as he shall think proper.”
+Dividing the legislative department into two chambers was one of the most important checks on the legislative power that the Framers devised.
+At the same time, the Framers believed that it was vital to the affairs of the nation that one house not be permitted to keep Congress as a whole from meeting and performing its functions.
+Under this clause, neither house can use its power to adjourn to another time or to another place in order to check the actions of the other legislative chamber.
+If the two houses cannot agree on a time of adjournment, then pursuant to Article II, Section 3, Clause 1 the President can “adjourn them to such Time as he shall think proper.”
 At the Virginia ratifying convention, James Monroe and George Mason worried that the clause might give the Senate the power to prevent House Members from returning home, but James Madison opined that the President’s power to resolve the dispute would prevent the Senate from keeping the House hostage to its will.
-Since the time of the First Congress, the two branches have always reached agreement, and the President has never had to intervene.
+Since the time of the First Congress, the two chambers have always reached agreement, and the President has never had to intervene.

 At the Constitutional Convention, Rufus King raised a different concern.
 He worried that the two houses of Congress could actually move the seat of government merely by agreeing upon the place to which they would adjourn.
 The Convention decided that Congress could by law establish the seat of government (see Article I, Section 8, Clause 17), but the Framers left Congress the option of making temporary moves in the face of exigencies.
 Thus, during the yellow-fever outbreaks in the 1790s, the three departments moved from Philadelphia to Trenton.
 Of course, during the War of 1812, the government fled from Washington.